 Batteries need good ventilation, wherever they’re installed.
 This helps them run smoothly and lessens the risk of overheating and affecting the battery’s health.

 If you install a solar battery outside your home, it needs to be protected from rain, moisture and wind.
+Be careful if outside solar batteries are to be part of off grid energy systems, though, as extreme weather can seriously affect their performance and you might be left without power at all.

 Maintenance of Solar Batteries